presscustomizr/hueman/readme.txt

 See headers of files for further details.

 # Changelog
+= 3.0.11 April 14th 2016  =
+* added translated strings for the customizer
+* added rss social icons, made it the default one
+* fixed hover color for social links not working
+* fixed in customizer, the featured-category visibility when feature posts uncheck
+* improved : safely allow html for the blog heading, subheading and footer copyright

 = 3.0.10 April 13th 2016  =
 * Moved options from the previous admin option ( Appearance > Theme Options ) to the customizer panel.
 Users settings from a previous version are being preserved an re-used in the customizer.
 * New settings organization.
 In the customizer, the settings have been reorganized in 5 panels : Global settings, Header, Content, Footer, Dynamic Sidebars and Widgets.